 (d) Provide training and technical assistance to administrators and staff of nursing homes;

-(e) Offer forums for nursing home administrators and staff to share information; and
+(e) Offer forums for nursing home administrators and staff to share information; and censing surveys of nursing homes participating in the demonstration project at irregular intervals.

 (f) Develop alternate approaches to achieve regulatory compliance.